Even if you have not experienced an audit before, you might have heard of others who have been through it, and the pain they endured.

 - Preliminary Evaluation – Auditor finds any weakness on the process or way the motor carrier/licensee collect IFTA data

 - Test of Compliance – If the way they collect IFTA data is inadequate, the auditor will perform test of compliance

 - Report on Weakness – Any serious weaknesses or erroneous ways of collecting the mileage and fuel data will be reported to the licensee.

 - Closing Conference – Audit findings are presented by the auditor and includes applicable penalty and interest.
 Also, the audit report, recommendations, and rights to appeal are officially sent to the person who is responsible for the company.
 This is all documented.

 - Audit Reports – Reports are sent to motor carrier/licensee, other jurisdictions in which the licensee operated in, and other documentation is completed to keep proper record of the audit.

 - Notice of Assessment – Outstanding amounts or payment and appeal process.
-To learn about the appeal process, you can read our blog titled: “Avoid Filing an IFTA Audit Appeal”.
+To learn more about IFTA audits, you can read our blog titled: “Avoid Filing an IFTA Audit Appeal”.

 Tips to Prepare for an Audit

 - Auditors will examine, test, and gain an understanding of how the motor carrier’s distance accounting system or process works.
 They will also look for original driver records if these are available.
 So, make sure to keep your supporting mileage and fuel documentation organized.

 - For your mileage to be IFTA compliant, make sure your mileage recording devices (GPS, AOBRD, ELD) record pings every 15 minutes or less.

 - Use precise odometer readings that match your trip logs or drops and picks whether these odometer readings are collected via electronic devices or manual processes.